mlmorg/jquery.batch/README.md

 ## Configuration

-By default, jQuery Batch requests are sent with the following jQuery Ajax options set:
+By default, jQuery.Batch requests are sent with the following jQuery Ajax options set:

 - `url`: *_bulk*